New Mexico CulturePass

 As communities across our nation and world become increasingly homogenous, New Mexico stands out as refreshingly different—a spirited blend of arts, history, and lifeways found in few other places.

 The joy of visiting New Mexico is getting to know us.
-And there is no better way to get acquianted than to explore our exceptional museums and historic sites.
+And there is no better way to get acquainted than to explore our exceptional museums and historic sites.

-From Indian artifacts to space exploration, world-class folk art to awesome dinosaurs, the essence of New Mexico is celebrated every day at our popular attractions.
-The New Mexico CulturePass opens the doors to them all—the state's entire family of 15 museums and historic sites.
+From Native artifacts to space exploration, world-class folk art to awesome dinosaurs, the essence of New Mexico is celebrated every day at our popular attractions.
+New Mexico CulturePass opens the doors to them all—the state's entire family of museums and historic sites.

 How to Purchase

 Purchase your CulturePass at any state museum or historic site.
 You can begin using it right away.
 On the date you visit your first museum or historic site, the pass will be validated, and it can then be used for the next 12 consecutive months.